kittokin/makebakery/examples/makebakery-site/README.md

 # datagrok.github.io/makebakery

-This directory contains the source files that become the static website <https://datagrok.github.io/makebakery> when compiled with the **makebakery**-based [Makefile][Makefile].
+This directory contains the source files that become the static website <https://datagrok.github.io/makebakery> when compiled with the **makebakery**-based [Makefile](Makefile).

 To render it yourself, run `make` in this directory.